The Truth of Prometheus (The Play)

 ARISTION.

-The only truth that is important to me is the usage of mine hands to build and the objects I create that people reward me for, in the way of money.
+The only truth that is important to me is the use of mine hands to build, and the objects I create which men reward me for, in the form of money.

 PROMETHEUS.